Mini-Shinkansen: Akita Shinkansen

-Following the success of the Yamagata Shinkansen conversion, a scheme was proposed to construct a second mini-Shinkansen route from Morioka in Iwate Prefecture, then the northern terminus of the Tohoku Shinkansen, with Akita in Akita Prefecture.
+Following the success of the Yamagata Shinkansen, a second mini-Shinkansen route was developed from Morioka in Iwate Prefecture, then the northern terminus of the Tōhoku Shinkansen, to Akita in Akita Prefecture.
 This involved regauging the 75.6 km Tazawako Line from Morioka to Ōmagari and 51.7 km of the Ōu Main Line from Ōmagari to Akita.
-This opened on 22 March 1997 with Komachi services using new E3 Series Shinkansen trains.

-On 16 March 2013, E6 series trains entered service on this line, initially at a maximum speed of 300 km/h on the Tohoku Shinkansen section.
-In March 2014, the maximum speed on the Tohoku Shinkansen was increased to 320 km/h.
+The Akita Shinkansen opened on 22 March 1997 with E3 series trains operating Komachi services.
+The introduction of E6 series trains on the line in 2013 enabled the maximum operating speed on the Tōhoku Shinkansen section to be increased to 320 km/h in 2014.